akohlbecker/pandoc-wrapfig/README.md

 it to 0 will cause the width of the figure to be used (as per the wrapfig package instructions).
 Figures without the tag will float as usual.
-Optionally precede x with a character in the set {l,r,i,o} to set wrapfig's placement parameter; the default is 'l'.
+Optionally precede x with a character in the set {l,r,i,o} to set wrapfig's placement parameter, or the uppercase variants {L,R,I,O} to let the image flow in the wrapfig box.
+By using the float feature images hanging over page breakes can be avoided. default is 'L'. .
 Optionally follow ?  with a '-' and another width specification to set wrapfig's overhang parameter and push the figure that far into the margin.